-The USO Northwest center at Seattle-Tacoma International Airport provides military with 24/7 travel assistance and access to all the comforts of home.
-Hot meals, snacks, a TV lounge to rest and relax, a shower, free Internet access and other great amenities are found here.
+The USO Northwest's Center at the SeaTac International Airport provides military and their families with 24/7/365 travel assistance and access to all the comforts of home.
+Hot food, snacks, a TV lounge to rest and relax, a shower, free Internet access and other great amenities are found here.
 Each month the USONW SeaTac Center serves thousands of service members, their families, reservists and retired military.
-The center is located on the Airport Mezzanine Level.
+The USO SeaTac Center is located outside security, above Delta Air Lines ticketing counters, on the Mezzanine Level.

-However, we have outgrown our 3,400 sqft. center and in 2014 we plan to be moving to a 7,000 sqft. space just down the hall.
-We can't build the new center alone.
-Help us build a new home for our military personnel by puchasing a 4x8in ($250) or a 8x8in ($450) brick.
+Unfortunately, we have outgrown our 3,400 sq ft. center.
+In winter 2014, we will be moving into our new 7,500 sq ft.
+USO SeaTac Center just down the hall, but we can't build the new center alone.
+Help us complete our new home for our military personnel by puchasing a 4x8in ($250) or a 8x8in ($450) brick.
 Click here.